 - Roast the sesame seeds till they pop.
 Sesame seeds get roasted very fast so be careful they don’t burn.
 Transfer them to the plate to cool down.

 - Roast the dried curry leaves till they are slightly crisp.
 If you want to use them fresh, there is no need to roast them.
 Transfer this to the plate to cool off.

-- Heat the oil and add the cumin seeds, red chillies, dried coconut, and cumin seeds and roast them till the cumin seeds splutter and the red chillies are lightly brown.
+- Heat the oil and add the cumin seeds and red chillies, and roast them till the cumin seeds splutter and the red chillies are lightly brown.

 - Once all the roasted ingredients have become cool, transfer them to a blender jar.
 Add the garlic, tamarind, jaggery and salt and blend to a powder.

 - This chutney is best eaten fresh as the taste deteriorates with time.
 However, it can be stored for up to 7 days after which the flaxseeds will lose their nutritive value even though the chutney may not get spoilt for some more time.

 Do not use oil.
 Dry roast all the ingredients one by one.